wvanderwey/ROP/How-to-install-ROP?.md

 Please get the latest release from [here](https://github.com/smangul1/rop/releases).

+Please make sure that the basic unix commands (tar) are available on the cluster.
 The package  can be downloaded as zip or tar.gz compressed archives.
 In a Unix environment, you can obtain and uncompress it from the command line:

 ```
 wget https://github.com/smangul1/rop/archive/v0.2.tar.gz